About Scottish Badgers

 - We developed the current Scottish Badgers Training System for volunteers with the aid of Scottish Government.

 The charity publishes a report each year, as well as complete accounts, available to all those who wish to see them.
 In 2012, we moved to a shorter and more user friendly format to ensure the material is more readable.
-Past reports and accounts are now available.
+Past reports and accounts are available and can be found by using the links at the bottom of this page.

 Scottish Badgers is managed by a Board of Trustees who work with an Advisory Group, Events Team and our contractors to ensure that we are efficiently and effectively carrying out our charitable objectives.